 Every time you scroll through social media you’re likely to see a photo edited to look ‘moody’ by putting it through a monochrome filter.
 Black-and-white photos tend to look quite arty, so maybe UK car buyers think a grey or black car looks better than one in a vibrant colour.

 UK car buyers don’t want to stand out

 Most of your neighbours will probably have grey, black, silver or white cars.
 If you add a bright orange or pink car to the street, your neighbours may look at it as if you’ve put a PVC conservatory onto a grade 2-listed castle.

-Once you’ve bought your car, read our Tips & Advice guides to keep it running in tip-top condition.
+Once you’ve bought your car, read our car cleaning guide to keep the paint in tip-top condition.